Evolutionary-Intelligence/DistributedEvolutionaryComputation/SI/PSO-CBO.md

 * Boeringer, D.W. and Werner, D.H., 2004.
 Particle swarm optimization versus genetic algorithms for phased array synthesis.
 IEEE Transactions on Antennas and Propagation, 52(3), pp.771-779.

+### 1995

+* Kennedy, J. and Eberhart, R., 1995, November.
+Particle swarm optimization.
+In Proceedings of International Conference on Neural Networks (pp. 1942-1948).
+IEEE.

 ## Baselines

 * Vermetten, D., Doerr, C., Wang, H., Kononova, A.V. and Bäck, T., 2024, July.
 Large-scale Benchmarking of Metaphor-based Optimization Heuristics.
 In Proceedings of the Genetic and Evolutionary Computation Conference (pp. 41-49).